ttnhan227/todo-list-app/README.md

 # Todo List App

 Live demo: https://todo-list-app-client-p26u.onrender.com
-Note: The backend is hosted on Render free tier, so the first load may take a moment while the server wakes up.
+(The backend is hosted on Render free tier, so the first load may take a moment while the server wakes up.)

 A full-stack task management application built with Spring Boot, PostgreSQL, and Vite React.